Which destination is right for you? Take our quiz to find out

 6. Learn to cook

 A skill that will set you up for life, knowing at least five decent recipes will stand you in good stead for your future.
-You don't have to be the next top chef, but having a few meals up your sleeve means you won't spend your uni career living off takeaways and pesto pasta.
-Ask your mum/dad/granny/weird uncle Fred to show you the secrets behind their go-to recipe and you'll quickly build your culinary repertoire (just don't forget to eat a vegetable every now and then).
+You don't have to be the next top chef, but having a few meals up your sleeve means you won't spend your uni career living off takeaways and pesto pasta or hoping that your housemate is a good chef.

 7. Learn to drive